turbot/steampipe-plugin-aws/docs/tables/aws_cloudfront_origin_request_policy.md

 # Table: aws_cloudfront_origin_request_policy

-An Origin Request Policy controls the values that are include in requests that CloudFront sends to your origin.
+An origin request policy controls the values that are include in requests that CloudFront sends to your origin.

 ## Examples